Reduce your visits to the bathroom and improve your other diarrhoea symptoms with this valuable food list.

 Just like soup, hot breakfast cereals and oatmeal are perfect for comforting your troubled stomach.
 Oatmeal is made of soluble fibre that serves as a bulking agent, giving form to your stool.
 Skip the dairy and the sweeteners like honey throughout the course of your diarrhoea.
 Have your cereal and oatmeal with a banana as a safe sweetener instead.

-Instead of milk, why not have your cereal and oatmeal with yogurt?
-While dairy products should be avoided if you have diarrhoea, yogurt is an exception.
-Check the label to make sure you are getting yogurt with real active bacterial cultures, specifically Lactobacillus acidophilus and Bifidobacterium bifidum.
-Make sure your yogurt has a low sugar content and does not have any artificial sweetener as this can trigger excessive intestinal gas, make you bloat and your stool, wet.
+Instead of milk, why not have your cereal and oatmeal with yoghurt?
+While dairy products should be avoided if you have diarrhoea, yoghurt is an exception.
+Check the label to make sure you are getting yoghurt with real active bacterial cultures, specifically Lactobacillus acidophilus and Bifidobacterium bifidum.
+Make sure your yoghurt has a low sugar content and does not have any artificial sweetener as this can trigger excessive intestinal gas, make you bloat and your stool, wet.